 © Springer Science+Business Media B.V.
 2012.
 Urban sprawl is shaped by various geographical, ecological and social factors under the influence of land market forces.
 When modeling this process, geographers and economists tend to prioritize factors most relevant to their own domain.
 Still, there are very few structured systematic comparisons exploring how the extent of process representation affects the models' ability to generate extent and pattern of change.
 This chapter aims to explore the question of how the degree of representation of land market processes affects simulated spatial outcomes.
 We identify four distinct elements of land markets: resource constraints, competitive bidding, strategic behavior, and endogenous supply decisions.
 Many land-use-change models include one or more of these elements; thus, the progression that we designed should facilitate analysis of our results in relation to a broad range of existing land-use-change models, from purely geographic to purely economic and from reduced form to highly structural models.
 The description of the new agent-based model, in which each of the four levels of market representation can be gradually activated, is presented.
 The behavior of suppliers and acquirers of land, and the agents' interactions at land exchange are discussed in the presence of each of the four land-market mechanisms.

-Niamir, L, Ivanova, O, Filatova, T & Voinov, A 2018, 'Tracing Macroeconomic Impacts of Individual Behavioral Changes through Model Integration', IFAC-PapersOnLine, IFAC Workshop on Integrated Assessment Modelling for Environmental System, Brescia, Italy, pp. 96-101.View/Download from: Publisher's site
+Niamir, L, Ivanova, O, Filatova, T & Voinov, A 2018, 'Tracing Macroeconomic Impacts of Individual Behavioral Changes through Model Integration', IFAC-PapersOnLine, IFAC Workshop on Integrated Assessment Modelling for Environmental System, Brescia, Italy, pp. 96-101.View/Download from: UTS OPUS or Publisher's site

 © 2018 The discourse on climate change stresses the importance of individual behavioral changes and shifts in social norms to assist both climate mitigation efforts worldwide.
 A design of an effective and efficient climate policy calls for decision support tools that are able to quantify cumulative impacts of individual behaviour and can integrate bottom-up processes into the traditional decision support tools.
 We propose an integrated system of models that combines strengths of macro and micro approaches to trace the cross-scale feedbacks in socio-economic processes in residential energy markets at provincial and national scales.
 This paper explores the feasibility of such hybrid models to study dynamic effects of climate change mitigation policy measures targeted at changes in residential energy use practices.
 We present an example of an agent-based energy model (BENCH) integrated with a EU-EMS computable general equilibrium model.
 We discusses methodological advancements and open challenges with respect to the integrated system of models.